Course Number |

 |

 Explores guidance theories, applications, goals, and techniques, as well as factors that influence behavioral expectations of children.
 This course includes classroom management and pro-social skills development of young children in early childhood (EC) program settings.
 This course addresses children ages birth through 8 years.
-(Contact hours-45) (3-0)
+Prerequisite: Successful completion of ECE1011 with a "C" grade or better or Co-requisite: ECE1011.
+(3-0)

 |